require() is not a native module,

-parent directory of the current module, and adds /node_mo1dules
+parent directory of the current module, and adds /node_mo1dules, and

 attempts to load the module from that location.